 How to Register to Present at the Symposium

 The Symposium is open to any student at Rutgers conducting scholarly research, but priority is given to students affiliated with Aresty Center programs.
-All students currently in an Aresty program or who have received funding through the Aresty Center this academic year are required to present.
+All students currently in the 2016-2017 RA program or who have received funding through the Aresty Center this academic year are required to present.
 Due to the high volume of requests we receive, we cannot accept late registrations.
 To register, students must submit an abstract by March 1.

 Step 1.
 Decide on your presentation format